pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 ### Picking a random number

-We'll first pick an `x` number for how far left or right the apple will reappear.
-We want the apple to be completely on the stage, so we want a random `x` number between, let's say, -200 and 200.
+We'll need to randomly pick `x` and `y` numbers for where the apple reappears.

 To do this, we will use some code that the Python team have written which picks random numbers.
 We first need to say that we want to use